sagemath/trac_to_gh/Issue 111.md

 # Issue 111: def copy -- they should all be def __copy__

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/111

 Original creator: was